avnet-iotconnect/iotc-azurertos-sdk/README.md

 * If using the STM32U5, you should follow the initial [QUICKSTART_DEMO.md](samples/stm32u5/QUICKSTART_DEMO.md) located in the sample directory.
 Note that software X509 mutual authentication is also supported with the board but the steps are described in this document.
-* Download the project files from the [Releases page](releases) in this repo.
+* Download and extract the project package for your board from the [Releases page](https://github.com/avnet-iotconnect/iotc-azurertos-sdk/releases) in this repo.
 This option is not supported for STM32U5.
 * Optionally, you can directly clone this repo.
 After cloning, execute [setup-project.sh](scripts/setup-project.sh]).
 On Windows, you will need bash installed with MSYS2 or similar.
 Alternatively, install a Linux distribution through the Windows Store and run it via.
 Windows Subsystem for Linux.